Dutch court to rule on landmark Nigerian case against Shell

 The farmers also want Shell to disclose a number of documents they believe could show the company's negligence in maintaining its oil pipelines and guarding against sabotage.

-In return, court documents reveal, Shell wanted the judges to scrap Dutch jurisdiction over cases in Nigeria and rule the farmers' appeal inadmissible.
+In return, court documents reveal, Shell wants the judges to scrap Dutch jurisdiction over cases in Nigeria and rule the farmers' appeal inadmissible.

 - 'Double standards' -